collective/collective.behavior.banner/docs/source/README.rst

 Inheriting
 ----------

 Banners are inherited by child objects.
 In a controlpanel you can configure which types should display inherited banners.
 You can also prevent inheriting banners for an item and its child objects by enabling the option *Do not inherit banner from parents* on the banner tab.
+If you want a banner for the entire site, you can assign one to the default content of the Navigation Root (or Plone site root).

 Customization